-As part of the MISO, ATC is participating in the MISO Transmission Expansion Plan (MTEP) process.
+As part of MISO, ATC participates in the MISO Transmission Expansion Planning (MTEP) process.
 ATC participates actively in all portions of MISO's planning efforts, including numerous committees and task forces, in regional and economic study efforts and in development of the MTEP.

 ATC solicits public and other stakeholder input on the identification of ultimate solutions through its iterative planning process.
-Projects may be modified as potential solutions listed in this plan are further developed to address the specific needs identified by all stakeholders.
+Projects may be modified as potential solutions listed in this plan and are further developed to address the specific needs identified by all stakeholders.
 The solutions selected to address the needs and limitations identified will reflect the input of transmission planning process stakeholders, including customers, state and local officials, the public, and coordination with other planning processes, to the extent possible.

-Specific opportunities for public and stakeholder participation in the planning process are provided in accordance with ATC's tariff Attachment FF filed at the FERC in response to the portion of FERC's Order 890 calling for open, inclusive and transparent planning processes.
+Specific opportunities for public and stakeholder participation in the planning process are provided in accordance with ATC's tariff Attachment FF filed at FERC in response to the portion of FERC's Order 890 and 1000 calling for open, inclusive and transparent planning processes.
 The order was approved conditionally and, after a compliance filing by ATC, it was approved in August 2010.
 ATC's Attachment FF covers six separate planning processes and the opportunities stakeholders have to participate in the processes.
 The six planning processes include:

-- Network adequacy planning

-- Economic project planning

-- Generation-transmission interconnections

-- Transmission-distribution interconnections

-- Transmission-transmission interconnections

-- Transmission service requests.
+- 1) Network adequacy planning - 2) Economic project planning - 3) Generation-transmission interconnections - 4) Transmission-distribution interconnections - 5) Transmission-transmission interconnections - 6) Transmission service requests

-Provisions include opportunities for stakeholders to provide input to the planning processes in terms of assumptions and projects, provide review of interim results and see final results.
+Provisions include opportunities for stakeholders to provide input to the planning processes in terms of assumptions and projects, providing review of interim results and examination of final results.

-ATC participates in regional transmission assessments conducted by the Midwest Reliability Organization (MRO) Transmission Assessment Subcommittee (TAS), the RFC Transmission Performance Subcommittee (TPS), the MAPP Transmission

-Reliability Assessment Working Group (TRAWG), the ERAG Reliability Assessments and MISO Reliability Assessments.
+ATC participates in regional transmission assessments conducted by the Midwest Reliability Organization (MRO) Transmission Assessment Subcommittee (TAS), the RFC Transmission Performance Subcommittee (TPS), the ERAG Reliability Assessments and MISO Reliability Assessments.